bhoobal/Architectureal-Design-Questions/README.md

 - [x] init script

 # Python
-List -  collection which is ordered and changeable.
+- List -  collection which is ordered and changeable.
 Allows duplicate members.
-Tuple - collection which is ordered and unchangeable.
+- Tuple - collection which is ordered and unchangeable.
 Allows duplicate members.
-Set -  collection which is unordered, unchangeable, and unindexed.
+- Set -  collection which is unordered, unchangeable, and unindexed.
 No duplicate members.
-Dictionary -  collection which is ordered* and changeable.
+- Dictionary -  collection which is ordered* and changeable.
 No duplicate members.

 # Terraform
-tf init
+- tf init
-tf plan
+- tf plan
--dry run
+- dry run
-tf apply
+- tf apply
-tf destroy
+- tf destroy

 # Cloudformation
-find in map
+- find in map
-Nested stack
+- Nested stack
-Cloudformation set
+- Cloudformation set

 # msmq
-fan out
+- fan out
-when to use message queuing systems
+- when to use message queuing systems

+# SDLC
-SOA
+- SOA
-Async
+- Async
-Soap vs rest
+- Soap vs rest
-SSL/TLS
+- SSL/TLS

-#Route53
+# Route53
-type of
+- type of
-a record
+- a record
-cname
+- cname
-soa
+- soa
-name servers
+- name servers

+# RDS
+- Cluster
+- Multi AZ
+- Reader
+- Writer

   dynamo db - backup

 # CORS